Widex Hearing Aid Cost and Pricing in 2025

 4.4 of 5

-Widex, a Denmark-based manufacturer, distributes hearing aids worldwide to treat all levels of hearing loss from mild to profound.
-Passionate about customer service and pioneering the best and most reliable technology, Widex is one of the industry’s leading providers.
-Though on the expensive side, with hearing aids ranging from around $1,000 to $3,500 per device, we think the superb customer support, long-term industry experience, and technical innovation justifies the extra dollars you’ll spend.
+Widex is not as affordable as over-the-counter hearing aids,1 with prices ranging from around $1,000 to $3,500 per device.
+However, we think the superb customer support, long-term industry experience, and technical innovation justify the extra cost and that Widex offers some of the best hearing aids on the market.
 Plus, since Widex hearing aids are sold at local hearing clinics, you’ll get personal, face-to-face support for your hearing aid fitting as well as ongoing maintenance.
 We’ve broken down the hearing aids and accessories Widex offers so you can decide if they may be the right fit for you or a loved one.

 Pros About Widex

-• Over 60 years of experience producing hearing solutions
+• Over 68 years of experience producing hearing solutions

 • Available for purchase at local hearing clinics

-• Variety of behind-the-ear (BTE) and in-the-ear (ITE) styles
+• Variety of behind-the-ear (BTE), in-the-ear (ITE), and completely-in-canal (CIC) styles

 Cons About Widex